openvolley/volleysim/README.md

 #> [1] 0.1299437
 ```

-Looks like we expect a close match, but my team is most probably going
+Looks like we expect a close match, but My team is most probably going
 to lose.

 Perhaps as the coach of My team there are some adjustments I could make